 Connecting oral health with general health, dental assistants are well-rounded members

 of a dental care team.
-Applying knowledge and skills in technology, interpersonal
+By applying their knowledge and skills in technology, interpersonal

-communication and patient care, they help dentists work more efficiently.
+communication and patient care, dental assistants help dentists work more efficiently.

 Dental assisting scholarships and financial aid

-You may qualify for university, department and program scholarships such as the Dental Education Scholarship, the Dental Education Endowment and ADAA scholarships.
+You may qualify for university, department and program scholarships such as the Dental Education Scholarship, the Dental Education Endowment and American Dental Assistants Association scholarships.
 Learn more from the UAA Office of Financial Aid.